isomerpages/moe-yiochukangsec/_our-curriculum/Non Academic Programmes/Digital Education.md

 	<b>Personal Learning Device (PLD) for Secondary School Students</b><br><br>
 			After careful considerations based on portability, durability and T&amp;L affordance, the PLD selected for use at YCKSS is the&nbsp;<b>Apple iPad (2021 9th Generation)</b>&nbsp;with the accompanying <b>Apple Pencil</b>&nbsp;and&nbsp;<b>Keyboard Combo</b>.<br>

-The device will be used to facilitate an environment that encourages personalised learning where students will be engaged in technology-enabled active learning activities using the iPad.<br><br>
+<br>The device will be used to facilitate an environment that encourages personalised learning where students will be engaged in technology-enabled active learning activities using the iPad.<br><br>
 			<img style="width:100%;height:50%" src="/images/Our%20Curriculum/Non%20Academic%20Programmes/Digital%20Education/NDLP%20@%20YCKSS/N2.png"><br>
 			<img style="width:100%;height:50%" src="/images/Our%20Curriculum/Non%20Academic%20Programmes/Digital%20Education/NDLP%20@%20YCKSS/N3.jpg"><br>
 	<img style="width:100%;height:50%" src="/images/Our%20Curriculum/Non%20Academic%20Programmes/Digital%20Education/NDLP%20@%20YCKSS/N4.jpg"><br><br>